 Research Projects

-Prefrontal – Amygdala dialogue during learning
+Prefrontal – Amygdala dialogue during fear discrimination

 Mechanisms of excitatory and inhibitory control in the amygdala